11+ Newest Ways to Promote And Monetize Affiliate Links

-Each affiliate marketer has their own individualized URLs, which contain specific identifiers such as a randomized series of numbers and letters, your username, or other means of identification.
+Each affiliate marketer has individualized URLs containing specific identifiers such as a randomized series of numbers and letters, your username, or other means of identification.

-When a website visitor clicks your affiliate links, a record is sent to the affiliate program to track your metrics such as clicks, sales, and affiliate commissions.
+When a website visitor clicks your affiliate links, a record is sent to the affiliate program to track your metrics, such as clicks, sales, and affiliate commissions.

-How to Get Affiliate Links
+How to Get Affiliate Links.

-Prior to learning how to promote affiliate links, you must first join an affiliate program.
+Before learning how to promote affiliate links, you must first join an affiliate program.

 Specific affiliate programs require applicants to meet particular restrictions to qualify as an affiliate marketer.
-If you’re just starting out, I recommend you join Shareasale.
+If you’re starting, I recommend you join Shareasale.

-2. Login to Your Affiliate Dashboard and Locate the Links
+2. Log in to Your Affiliate Dashboard and Locate the Links.

 After you’ve been approved, log in to your affiliate program to find your affiliate links.